WICG/performance-memory/explainer.md

 // by the same process.
 Once site-isolation is enabled, this will never be the
 // case.
 dictionary {
-  // Private memory footprint includes all private memory being used by the
-  // process hosting the site.
+  // All private memory being used by the process hosting the site.
   privateMemoryFootprint: 12341234,

-  // TODO[hpayer]: Write a comment.
+  // Sum of size of all JS-related entities in the process hosting the site.
+  // Includes objects, functions, closures, array buffers, etc.
+  usedJSHeapSize: 42930044

+  // All memory used by the JS heap in the process hosting the site.
+  // Includes everything from usedJSHeapSize, and also fragmentation.
   totalJSHeapSize: 58054528,

-  // TODO[hpayer]: Write a comment.
-  usedJSHeapSize: 42930044
 }
 ```